systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 # The Boot Loader Specification

-_TL;DR: Currently there's no common boot scheme across architectures and platforms for open-source operating systems.
-There's also little cooperation between multiple distributions in dual-boot (or triple, … multi-boot) setups.
-We'd like to improve this situation by getting everybody to commit to a single boot configuration format that is based on drop-in files, and thus is robust, simple, works without rewriting configuration files and is free of namespace clashes._
+This document defines a set of file formats and naming conventions that allow the boot loader configuration to be shared between multiple operating systems and boot loaders installed on one device.

-The Boot Loader Specification defines a scheme how different operating systems can cooperatively manage a boot loader configuration directory, that accepts drop-in files for boot menu items that are defined in a format that is shared between various boot loader implementations, operating systems, and userspace programs.
+Operating systems cooperatively manage a boot loader configuration directory that contains drop-in files, making multi-boot scenarios easy to support.
+Boot menu items are defined via a simple format that can be understood by different boot loader implementations, operating systems, and userspace programs.
 The same scheme can be used to prepare OS media for cases where the firmware includes a boot loader.

+## Target audience

 The target audience for this specification is:

-* Boot loader developers, to write a boot loader that directly reads its configuration at runtime from these drop-in snippets
+* Boot loader developers, to write a boot loader that directly reads its configuration from these files
 * Firmware developers, to add generic boot loading support directly to the firmware itself
+* OS installer developers, to create appropriate partitions and set up the initial drop-in directory
-* Distribution and Core OS developers, in order to create these snippets at OS/kernel package installation time
+* Distribution developers, to create appropriate configuration snippets when installing or updating kernel packages
-* UI developers, for implementing a user interface that discovers the available boot options
+* UI developers, to implement user interfaces that list and select among the available boot options
-* OS Installer developers, to prepare their installation media and for setting up the initial drop-in directory

-## Why is there a need for this specification?

-Of course, without this specification things already work mostly fine.
-But here's why we think this specification is needed:

-* To make the boot more robust, as no explicit rewriting of configuration files is required any more
-* To allow an out of the box boot experience on any platform without the need of traditional firmware mechanisms (e.g. BIOS calls, UEFI Boot Services)
-* To improve dual-boot scenarios.
-Currently, multiple Linux installations tend to fight over which boot loader becomes the primary one in possession of the MBR, and only that one installation can then update the boot loader configuration of it freely.
-Other Linux installs have to be manually configured to never touch the MBR and instead install a chain-loaded boot loader in their own partition headers.
-In this new scheme as all installations share a loader directory no manual configuration has to take place, and all participants implicitly cooperate due to removal of name collisions and can install/remove their own boot menu entries at free will, without interfering with the entries of other installed operating systems.
-* Drop-in directories are otherwise now pretty ubiquitous on Linux as an easy way to extend configuration without having to edit, regenerate or manipulate configuration files.
-For the sake of uniformity, we should do the same for extending the boot menu.
-* Userspace code can sanely parse boot loader configuration which is essential with modern BIOSes which do not necessarily initialize USB keyboards anymore during boot, which makes boot menus hard to reach for the user.
-If userspace code can parse the boot loader configuration, too, this allows for UIs that can select a boot menu item to boot into, before rebooting the machine, thus not requiring interactivity during early boot.
-* To unify and thus simplify configuration of the various boot loaders around, which makes configuration of the boot loading process easier for users, administrators and developers alike.
-* For boot loaders with configuration _scripts_ such as grub2, adopting this spec allows for mostly static scripts that are generated only once at first installation, but then do not need to be updated anymore as that is done via drop-in files exclusively.

-## Why not simply rely on the EFI boot menu logic?

-EFI is not ubiquitous, especially not in embedded systems.
-If you have an EFI system, it provides a boot options logic that can offer similar functionality.
-Here's why we think that it is not enough for our uses:

-* The various EFI implementations implement the boot order/boot item logic to different levels.
-Some firmware implementations do not offer a boot menu at all and instead unconditionally follow the EFI boot order, booting the first item that is working.
-* If the firmware setup is used to reset all data usually all EFI boot entries are lost, making the system entirely unbootable, as the firmware setups generally do not offer a UI to define additional boot items.
-By placing the menu item information on disk, it is always available, regardless if the BIOS setup data is lost.
-* Harddisk images should be movable between machines and be bootable without requiring explicit EFI variables to be set.
-This also requires that the list of boot options is defined on disk, and not in EFI variables alone.
-* EFI is not universal yet (especially on non-x86 platforms), this specification is useful both for EFI and non-EFI boot loaders.
-* Many EFI systems disable USB support during early boot to optimize boot times, thus making keyboard input unavailable in the EFI menu.
-It is thus useful if the OS UI has a standardized way to discover available boot options which can be booted to.

-## Technical Details
+## The boot partition

-Everything described below is located on a placeholder file system `$BOOT`.
-The installer program should pick `$BOOT` according to the following rules:
+Everything described below is located on a file system that will be called `$BOOT`.
+The boot loader or user-space programs reading the boot loader configuration should pick `$BOOT` according to the following rules:

 * On disks with an MBR partition table:

-  * If the OS is installed on a disk with an MBR partition table, and a partition with the type id of 0xEA already exists it should be used as `$BOOT`.
-  * Otherwise, if the OS is installed on a disk with an MBR partition table, a new partition with type id of 0xEA shall be created, of a suitable size (let's say 500MB), and it should be used as `$BOOT`.
+  * A partition with the type ID of 0xEA shall be used as `$BOOT`.

 * On disks with GPT (GUID Partition Table)

-  * If the OS is installed on a disk with GPT, and an Extended Boot Loader Partition (or XBOOTLDR partition for short), i.e. a partition with GPT type GUID of `bc13c2ff-59e6-4262-a352-b275fd6f7172`, already exists, it should be used as `$BOOT`.
+  * If an Extended Boot Loader Partition (XBOOTLDR partition for short) — a partition with GPT type GUID of `bc13c2ff-59e6-4262-a352-b275fd6f7172` — is found, it should be used as `$BOOT`.

-  * Otherwise, if the OS is installed on a disk with GPT, and an EFI System Partition (or ESP for short), i.e. a partition with GPT type UID of `c12a7328-f81f-11d2-ba4b-00a0c93ec93b` already exists and is large enough (let's say 250MB) and otherwise qualifies, it should be used as `$BOOT`.
+  * Otherwise, the EFI System Partition (ESP for short) — a partition with GPT type GUID of `c12a7328-f81f-11d2-ba4b-00a0c93ec93b` — should be used as `$BOOT`.

+An installer for the operating system should use this logic when selecting or creating partitions:

-  * Otherwise, if the OS is installed on a disk with GPT, and if the ESP already exists but is too small, a new suitably sized (let's say 500MB) XBOOTLDR partition shall be created and used as `$BOOT`.
+  * If `$BOOT` is not found, a new suitably sized partition (let's say 500MB) should be created and used as `$BOOT`, matching the characteristics described above.
+On disks with GPT, just an ESP partition without a XBOOTLDR partition should be created.

-  * Otherwise, if the OS is installed on a disk with GPT, and no ESP exists yet, a new suitably sized (let's say 500MB) ESP should be created and used as `$BOOT`.
+  * If the OS is installed on a disk with GPT and the ESP partition is found but is too small, a new suitably sized (let's say 500MB) XBOOTLDR partition shall be created and used as `$BOOT`.

 This placeholder file system shall be determined during _installation time_, and an fstab entry may be created.
 It should be mounted to either `/boot/` or